sam-marsh/ant-game/quality-manual/documentation/requirements/functional.md

 | **GUI/Misc.1** | The GUI shall display the entire world, including all world content. | Allows viewing of the entire state of the game in a user-friendly way. |
 | **GUI/Misc.2** | The game view interface shall scale proportionally to world dimensions `(x, y)`. | Scaling means the entire world state is always visible to users. |
 | **GUI/Misc.3** | There will be a user-customisable option to display the state of the game every `n` frames. | Makes the game play-speed personalisable to the user, to avoid simulation being too short or too long. |

+### Parsing Specifications

+#### Ant-Brain

+This is the specification for an ant-brain file.
+These are provided by the user, but development of the brain parser shall interpret the file contents as conforming to the following (taken directly from the client requirements):

+-  Each line in the file represents one state.
+The first line is state 0, the second line state 1, and so on.
+- The file may contain at most 10000 lines.
+- Each line shall consists of a sequence of whitespace-separated tokens, followed (optionally) by a comment beginning with a semicolon and extending to the end of the line.
+- Tokens are either keywords or integers.
+- Keywords are case-insensitive.
+- The possible instruction tokens are:
+   - `Sense`
+   - `Mark`
+   - `Unmark`
+   - `PickUp`
+   - `Drop`
+   - `Turn`
+   - `Move`
+   - `Flip`
+- The tokens for sensing directions are:
+   - `Here`
+   - `Ahead`
+   - `LeftAhead`
+   - `RightAhead`
+- The tokens for conditions are:
+   - `Friend`
+   - `Foe`
+   - `FriendWithFood`
+   - `FoeWithFood`
+   - `Food`
+   - `Rock`
+   - `Marker i`, where `i` is an integer from `0-5`
+   - `FoeMarker`
+   - `Home`
+   - `FoeHome`
+- The tokens for turn are:
+   - `Left`
+   - `Right`

+#### Ant World

+This is the specification for an ant-world file.
+These are both provided by the user and generated randomly, so development of the world parser and contest world generator shall conform to the following (taken directly from the client requirements):

+- The first line of the file contains a single integer representing the size of the world in the `x` dimension.
+- The second line of the file contains a single integer representing the size of the world in the `y` dimension.
+- The rest of the file consists of `y` lines, each containing `x` one-character cell specifiers, separated by spaces (even lines also contain a leading space before the first cell specifier).
+The top-left cell specifier corresponds to position `(0, 0)`. **Note**: although generated worlds shall conform to this specification, the parser shall ignore leading and extra whitespace.
+- The cell specifiers are:
+   - `#`: rocky cell
+   - `.`: clear cell (containing nothing interesting)
+   - `+`: red anthill cell
+   - `-`: black anthill cell
+   - `1`-`9`: clear cell containing the given number of food particles